w3c/wcag-act/act-publication-process.md

 1. If no changes are requested on the pull request during the review period, the author is free to merge the pull request.
 2. Otherwise, the author must resolve the requested changes and;
-  1. If the changes are editorial, the pull request can be merged at the end of the review perios
+  1. If the changes are editorial, the pull request can be merged at the end of the review period
   2. If the changes are not editorial, repeat step 1, followed by a **one week** call for review.

-### 3. Publish proposal for implementation

-When a pull request is merged, the rule is published on the w3.org website with a clear indicator that the rule, or the update to the rule is a "proposal".
+When a pull request is merged, the rule is published on the WAI website with a clear indicator that the rule, or the update to the rule is a "proposal".
 Additionally, metadata for the rule is published, so that implementors of ACT rules can create an implementation report for the proposed rule.

+### 3. Call for implementation

 When there is at least one complete implementation of the rule, the proposal can proceed to the validation phase.
 An implementation is considered "complete" when the outcome of the test cases are the same as the expected outcome.
 Inapplicable and passed are considered interchangeable.